 Learning Spanish for Travelling

 If you are a traveler by passion or profession, or you hope to travel around the world someday, Spanish is one language you should learn.
-You will likely meet a Spaniard in every city, town, or village of a country you visit.
+You will likely meet Spanish speakers in every city, town, or village of a Spanish speaking country.
 It is better to travel equipped and with more advantages on your side.

 A lot of employers prefer their employees to have the added advantage of a foreign language.
 If your job’s nature will put you on the road a lot, then your employer is likely to prefer Spanish as your extra language.
-Even in cases where your job is mostly online, about 10% of everything done online is Spanish, so you have no excuse.
+Even in cases where your job is mostly online via video chat, about 10% of everything done online is Spanish, so you have no excuse.